wp-plugins/woocommerce-product-category-selection-widget/readme.txt

 <li>Custom category display for each installation</li>
 <li>+- Expand and Collapse option for display. (useful for displaying multiple categories)</li>
 </ul>

-== Changelog ==

-= 1.1 =
-* 7/23/15 Bug fix.
-When migrating website to new server the plugin caused errors that required to delete by FTP the plugin to access the site.
-This has been corrected.

-== Upgrade Notice ==

-= 1.1 =
-You should upgrade to prevent errors that may prevent access to your site.

 == Installation ==